 Martyn Coutts is an interdisciplinary artist.
 The work he creates expands across theatre making, dance dramaturgy, video design and festival curation.
 His interest is in the live body in action, its relationship to technology and to its observer.
 His work I Think I Can (with Sam Routledge) has been presented twenty times around Australia, the US, Canada, Netherlands, UK and Taiwan.
 It will tour to China in 2017.
 Other works include the GreenRoom nominated Operation, the Ars Electronica Pris shortlisted project Wayfarer and Computer Boy (shown at Performance Space, Sydney.)
 He was Director of the Melbourne Fringe keynote project for 2010, Visible City, Co-Director of the SAC35 festival in Hobart in 2012 and Co-Director of The Wheeler Centre Project 20 Questions presented at Brisbane Writers Festival and was the Wheeler Centre Gala in Melbourne in 2014.
 He was the recipient of Green Room award for the video design on The Harry Harlow Project in 2009.
 Martyn is part of the Artistic Directorate for The Unconformity in Tasmania and was the Deputy Chair of the Next Wave Festival Board of Directors.

 Jackson Castiglione is artist, teacher and director.
-He is currently co-directing the Field Theory podcast series Kids Vs Art commissioned by Arts House and the Melbourne Fringe Festival.
-Jackson collaborated with 4 performers aged between 10 and 12 to create the performance Rainbow Leprechaun (nominated for a Green Room Award), part of Site Is Set for 2015.
+He is currently working with Field Theory to develop Final Visions: Bunker part of the Greater Together Exhibition at ACCA and is developing a performance exploring the historical and modern-day links between children and fascism (funded by Creative Victoria).
+In 2016 he co-directed the Field Theory podcast series Kids Vs Art commissioned by Arts House and the Melbourne Fringe Festival.
+Jackson has also collaborated with 4 performers aged between 10 and 12 to create the performance Rainbow Leprechaun (nominated for a Green Room Award), part of Site Is Set for 2015.
 Jackson has been developing a documentary series with SBS2 exploring the world of modern day renaissance men.
 He has also Co-Directed and performed in PrisonPals a black comedy web series developed with the assistance of the ABC TV, Film Victoria and Courthouse Arts.
 PrisonPals was nominated for two Streamy Awards alongside internet heavyweights, Smosh, Ben Stiller’s Burning Love and Google’s My Music.
-He has collaborated with ‘one step at a time like this’ and toured to Chicago, London, and Seoul helping to develop and perform the show, ‘en route’.
+He has collaborated with One Step at a Time Like This and toured to Chicago, London, and Seoul helping to develop and perform the show, En Route.
 Jackson was also a key partner of pvi collective from 2001 to 2010 creating and performing controversial performances such as terrorist training school, reform and resist.

 Anna Schoo is a Melbourne-based producer and production manager who has worked on various projects around Australia, and internationally.
 She was recently the Program Manager for White Night Melbourne 2013-2014 and Production Manager for the Melbourne Festival and Melbourne International Comedy Festival.
 She has worked with Megafun, Dark MOFO, Polyglot Theatre, and on various touring productions.
 Her relationship with Field Theory and its members began while working on Visible City for Melbourne Fringe, and subsequent collaborations include Fuguestate, The Computer Boy, The Stations Project and as the Producer for Site is Set.